avi202020/microservices-demo/src/frontend/README.md

 # frontend

-Added a pipeline to the frontend
+Added a pipeline to the frontend and more fixes

 Run the following command to restore dependencies to `vendor/` directory: